fex01/transparency-information-dictionary/README.md

 #### 4) Spans Are Collected And Forwarded as Traces to the Jaeger Backend

 To collect traces with [OpenTelemetry](https://opentelemetry.io) and [Jaeger](https://www.jaegertracing.io) we are using an OpenTelemetry Collector (service *otelcollector*) and the [*jaegertracing/opentelemetry-all-in-one*](https://www.jaegertracing.io/docs/1.35/getting-started/) image as tracing backend.
-Make sure that you expose jaegers gRPC query port to enable [trace querying for our tid-service](#6-jaeger-backend-gets-queried-regarding-all-services-and-traces).

 You can see the traces generated in [step 3](#3-trigger-integration-test-with-activated-tracing) via the jaeger backend - if you did use the provided docker compose file the backend can be found at <http://localhost:16686>.